LeslieFire/svi-training-a/solving-bugs.md

 * SQLAlchemy/psycopg2 ```Cant adapt type error```: You must have inserted an object or something unexpected to an SQLAlchemy query.
 Check the types of the data you pass to the query.
 Queries normally can't accept objects.

 * SQLAlchemy ```Timeout Error```: Some part of the code is creating too many sessions at the same time.
 Find and fix it.

+* When adding new folders or files, make sure to reinstall the app in the virtual env or else the flask environment will have a difficult time looking for folders and files